uschpc/webportal-netlify-gatsby/src/navigation/user-information/getting-started.md

 #### Discovery cluster

 Discovery is a high-performance computing cluster, which is a collection of computers and disk arrays that are connected via fast networks.
 Discovery allows USC researchers to perform computing tasks, like data analyses and simulations, on a larger scale than is possible with a laptop or lab computer.
+The Discovery cluster is the CARC's public cluster; any CARC user can use Discovery.

 The following schematic depicts the CARC cyberinfrastructure and how the parts of the cluster connect with one another:

 ![Cyberinfrastructure overview](/images/discovery_infra.png)

 > For detailed information on the Discovery cluster, see our [Getting Started with Discovery user guide](/user-information/user-guides/high-performance-computing/discovery/getting-started) and our [System Information page](/user-information/system-information).

+#### Endeavour condo cluster

+Endeavour is a high-performance computing cluster like Discovery, but Endeavour is comprised of  resources that Condo Cluster Program (CCP) users lease or subscribe to, with each research group's resources dedicated for their use only.
+For more information on the CCP, see the [Condo Cluster Program pages](/user-information/ccp).

 #### Storage file systems